GitCodeplated/techdegree-project-1/README.md

 Techdegree curriculum.

 After downloading and unzipping, you should have the following files.
-● index.html
+- index.html
-● styles.css
+- styles.css
-● And an image folder containing:
+- And an image folder containing:
-○ me.png
+- me.png
-○ portland.jpg
+- portland.jpg
-○ and three social media icon SVGs.
+- and three social media icon SVGs.

 ## Deploying this project

 This project can be viewed - [here](https://techdegree-project-1.vercel.app/)

-This challenge is completely free.
-Please share it with anyone who will find it useful for practice.

 **I had a lot of fun building!** 🚀